AdobeDocs/journey-optimizer.en/help/using/push/create-push.md

 >[!CONTEXTUALHELP]
 >id="ajo_message_push"
 >title="Push message creation"
->abstract="Add your push message and start personalizing it with the Expression editor."
+>abstract="Add your push message and start personalizing it with the personalization editor."

 ## Create the push notification in a journey or campaign {#create}